 There are a number of different wallet types out there:

-- Mobile Wallet: A wallet that runs exclusively on your phone.
+• Mobile Wallet: A wallet that runs exclusively on your phone.
 They can be custodial or non-custodial and even integrate with a hardware wallet device via USB or Bluetooth for added security.
-Some examples include Electrum, Samourai and Blockchain
+Some examples include Electrum, Nunchuk and BlueWallet

-- Desktop Wallet: A wallet that runs exclusively on your desktop computer.
+• Desktop Wallet: A wallet that runs exclusively on your desktop computer.
 They can be custodial or non-custodial and even integrate with a hardware wallet device via USB or Bluetooth for added security.
-Some examples include Sparrow, Electrum, Specter and Wasabi.
+Some examples include SparrowElectrum and Specter.

-- Multisig Wallet: A wallet that can only spend the funds when multiple private keys are used together, instead of a single key, avoiding a single point of failure.
-These private keys can be spread across multiple software and/or hardware crypto wallets, each with their own single private key.
-They are usually non-custodial, but there are some services which can take custody of one of the multiple private keys for additional security.
+• Multisig Wallet: A wallet that can only spend the funds when multiple private keys are used together, instead of a single key, avoiding a single point of failure.
+These private keys can be spread across multiple software and/or hardware wallets, each with their own single private key.
+They are usually non-custodial, but there are some services which can take custody of one of the multiple private keys for additional security called multicustodial wallets.
 They are the most advanced wallet type and introduce a few extra complexities in order to increase the security.
-For example a 2-of-3 multisignature wallet might have your private keys spread across three separate hardware wallet devices.
+For example a 2-of-3 multisig wallet might have your private keys spread across three separate hardware wallet devices.
 Any two are required to move the money but the loss of any one does not result in loss of money.

 What To Consider When Picking A Bitcoin Wallet